 From my experience, the Knock out Rose Bush is virtually impossible to kill as long as you make sure the plant receives plenty of water and sunshine.
 This year I received the plants from an online nursery, Great Garden Plants, and I couldn’t have been more pleased with the quality and the beauty of these plants.

 The plants arrived via Fed-Ex within a matter of days.
-When I opened the box I was very impressed.
-Each plant was planted in a 1 quart size container and separated in the box with cardboard dividers.
-The container of each plant was wrapped with plastic and secured with a rubber band which kept the soil nice and moist through delivery.
-The plants were very healthy, and appeared to be thriving.
+When I opened the box, I was very impressed.
+Each plant was planted in a 1-quart size container and separated in the box with cardboard dividers.
+The container of each plant was wrapped in plastic and secured with a rubber band which kept the soil nice and moist through delivery.
+The plants were very healthy and appeared to be thriving.

 With the shipment, I also received a planting guide with detailed instructions on how to care for the plants.
 Within these instructions I learned that I needed to wait 24-48 hours after receiving the shipment before planting so the plants could acclimate to the new environment; how often to water the plants; and when to fertilize the plants.
 These instructions came in particularly handy since I had never ordered plants from an online nursery before.

 Despite the record high temperatures, these plants continue to thrive.
 I think the first week they when through a little bit of a shock period and with the hundred degree temperatures their leaves started to scorch ever so slightly.
 I continued to water the plants daily and every Saturday I give them a little bit of fertilizer to boost their blooms.
 I think that these plants will be the perfect addition to our backyard for many summers to come.